-Globalisation and technology dictate that todays marketing professional keep abreast of national and international legislation influencing competitiveness.
+Globalisation and technology dictate that today's marketing professional keep abreast of national and international legislation influencing competitiveness.
 Marketing law seeks to examine selected aspects of the legal environment which impact on the marketing of products and services nationally and internationally.
-Intellectual property rights, patents, copyright, trade secrets, advertising, trade marks are included within the course content.
-Legal implication can determine the marketing decision-making process.
+Intellectual property rights, patents, copyright, trade secrets, advertising, and trade marks are included within the course content.
+Legal implications can determine the marketing decision-making process.
 Importantly you will gain an awareness of the standards and their implementation necessary for appropriate professional marketing practice.

 1. Examine those aspects of the legal system which impact upon marketing strategy.

 2. Comprehend the legal issues and laws which marketers need to consider in a competitive market.

 3. Critically analyse a range of topics which affect decision-making by marketers.

 4. Appreciate the legal and ethical obligations within professional marketing contexts both nationally and internationally.

 Marketing Law considers the legal environment for the marketing of goods and services in Australia and overseas.
 Topics include:

 - Intellectual Property issues